SzymonB77/Charity_Fundraising_App/README.md

 # Charity Fundraising App

 **Charity Fundraising App** is a REST API only aplication using **Ruby on Rails** and **PostgreSQL**.
 It is an application for managing online fundraisers for any charity purpose.
 The application is modeled on polish sites offering the possibility to create fundraisers such as zrzutka.pl or się pomaga.pl.
-App created to improve my code writing skills.
+The app was created to improve my programming skills.

 ### Features include:
 - The ability for multiple users to create profiles with customizable settings